leo-project/leofs/releasenotes/leofs-0.9.md

 -------------

 * Removed ZMQ log-appender and AMQP log-appender for leo_logger, They will be provided LeoFS's sub projects.
-* Updated "LeoFS's object container's header", because of be able to add items in it.
-So, It's NOT compatibility of 0.9.0 and 0.9.1.
-But from this version later, We will consider its compatiblity.
+* In order to be able to extend "LeoFS's Object Container's file format", We updated its header structure.
+So, There is NO comatiblity between 0.9.0 and 0.9.1.

 Bugs Fixed
 -----------

-* Removed 'apps' directory in leofs - Modified 'reltool.config'
+* Removed "apps" directory in leofs - Modified "reltool.config"
 * Fixed 'shadow vars'